Skip to content

 ”We have ongoing work, can we just put you on retainer?”

-The “ongoing work” is usually two or three pillars.
-We propose a Growth plan (multi-pillar quarterly) with the pillars named.
-Same total spend over the same period, but each pillar has a metric and a go-live date.
+The “ongoing work” is usually two or three jobs.
+We propose a Growth plan (multi-job quarterly) with the jobs named.
+Same total spend over the same period, but each job has a metric & a go-live date.
 The operator gets continuity; we stay accountable.

 ”What if we run out of work mid-project?”

 This is rare with proper Map work, but it happens.
-The project closes early and we don’t keep billing.
-The operator gets the closeout document and either re-engages on a new pillar or steps out for a quarter.
+The project closes early & we don’t keep billing.
+The operator gets the closeout document & either re-engages on a new job or steps out for a quarter.
 Both are fine.

 The trade-off